Friday, November 8, 2024

 Julian Period

 Now, we move forward in time.
 The year is 735 AD.
 Imagine yourself in that time.
 Pope Gregory III just dedicated a chapel in St. Peter’s Basilica in Rome to all saints.
-The Druids are extinct.
 The western Roman Empire has come and gone.
+Gregory III is in a dangerous struggle with Byzantine Emperor Leo III regarding icons.
+He has called a conclave from all areas of the west to protest the Emperors iconoclasm.
+The Celts in the British isles have been pushed north and west by the Anglo-Saxons.
+The Druids are practically extinct, except possibly in quite remote areas.
+It is 550 years since the first Christian King in Britain (Bede, "Ecclesiastical History of England", book I, chapter IV).
+The Venerable Bede is said to have just died.
 Charlemagne won't be born for 12 more years.
-The Celts in the British isles have been pushed north and west by the Anglo-Saxons.
-Vikings will be coming to raid eastern Britain in the next few years.
+Vikings will be coming to raid Britain in the next few years.
 It is November 1 on your Roman calendar.

 Now, I ask you - what calendar are you using?